 After 4 years and $1 million mobilized to meet Athens’ most pressing needs, we’re expanding this program to Atlanta in 2020 beginning in DeKalb County.
 Why?
 Because good companies are good citizens, but not all corporate philanthropy channels its resources where they matter the most.

 The win?
-Altruistic businesses can feel confident their philanthropic dollars are concentrated around the community’s biggest needs, and the agencies doing the heavy lifting can go further faster.
+Altruistic businesses can feel confident their philanthropic dollars are concentrated around the community’s greatest disparities, and the agencies doing the heavy lifting can go further faster.

 DIY philanthropy is admirable—crucial, even—but aligning the strategies of local organizations is better.

 Click here to read the Get Comfortable Atlanta program brief, which provides a historical program overview as well as highlighting 2020 revisions.

 If you represent a DeKalb-based nonprofit agency seeking 2020 Get Comfortable funding, the 2020 Request For Proposals (RFP) closed on November 20, 2019.
 Agency selections were announced December 13, and the 2020 program officially launched on February 9, 2020 at the Kimball House in Decatur.